jstirnaman/my-first-openanalysis/README.md

-Epidural corticosteroids for spinal stenosis: a living systematic review
+My First Metanalysis: a living systematic review
 ============================================

 **Clinical summary:** This meta-analysis suggests that the clinical intervention is *not clearly effective* at 4-6 weeks.
 Effect noted by Fukusaki at one week from corticosteroids is similar to the effect of local anesthetics.
 However, the quality of evidence is *low* ([see methods](https://github.com/openMetaAnalysis/_Methods/blob/master/README.md)) due to imprecision of results and the heterogeneity or inconsistency of results.
 Additional interpretations may be in the references in the 'Cited by' section below.